tvanroo/infracost-cloud-pricing-api/README.md

 Issues and pull requests are welcome!
 For development details, see the [contributing guide](CONTRIBUTING.md).
 For major changes, including interface changes, please open an issue first to discuss what you would like to change.
 [Join our community Slack channel](https://www.infracost.io/community-chat), we are a friendly bunch and happy to help you get started :)

 Our team is currently focused on supporting AWS, Azure and GCP so we prefer not to work on adding new cloud vendors at this time.
-Longer term, the Terraform provider model is making us wonder if we could move towards an architecture for the Cloud Pricing API where community-supported cloud vendors could also be added.
+Before we accept contributors for new cloud providers, we would like to move towards a provider model where community-supported cloud vendors could also be added (similar to Terraform providers).
+If you'd like to prototype the provider model, please let us know!

 ## License